nsho/time_article_search/README.md

         #1) reduce size of query/doc vectors by removing mutually empty values
         #2) create document tfidf dynamically rather than via precalculated table upload

+    #To Do: Miscellaneous extra features that need to be added:
-    #To Do: add radio buttons on home page to enable user to select options such as weighting scheme
+        #1)	Radio buttons on home page to enable user to select options such as weighting scheme.
+        #2)	Relevance feedback table that compares with that in the dataset files.